 Designing the schema generally referred to as Normalization of data to get it to a relational format takes several weeks if not months and very skilled resources.
 In the relational world, every piece of data belongs to a table, database or schema and stays there for the most part for the entire life of the product.
 Any change will require applications and users to create copies of this data which could cause anomalies and goes against the tenets of normalization.

 Schemaless database eliminates this activity to a very large extent and greatly reduces the complexity of this activity.
 The only decisions that a user needs to pre-determine is which attributes of an entity they want to keep collocated.

 ETL/ELT of required to reformat and store structured/unstructured data

-Extracting data from sources and landing (commonly referred to as ETL or ELT) it unto a staging area into databases require the source and target to understand the structure of the data in a relational world.
+Extracting data from sources and landing (commonly referred to as ETL or ELT) it unto a staging area into databases requires the source and target to understand the structure of the data in a relational world.
 The user needs to know the database/table/column/field layout.
 There are limitations and performance implications when extracting the data.
 Unless the amount of data is very small there is really no way to extract and load this data into the database system without some kind of batch stream.
-And this usually translates to many hours or overnight processes and few thousands of line of code or expensive ETL tools.
+And this usually translates to many hours or overnight processes and a few thousand lines of code or expensive ETL tools.
 There is very little tolerance for error in this back to back process and any error usually results in not having accurate data on time.
 For an enterprise that depends on data for survival this is a huge setback and any enterprise that is not depending on its data and can tolerate latency probably does not care about competition.
 Attempting to meet latency requires huge capital and operational expenditure to acquire state of the art equipment.
 And this expense is ongoing and grows every year.

 Schemaless database does not need long drawn transforming and cleansing processes due to the fact that the model is flexible and user is not pigeon-holed into conforming to a strict schema.

 Ongoing change management